MIPI Security Framework

 Overview

-The security framework focuses on securing long-reach wired in-vehicle network connections between MIPI CSI-2®-based image sensors and their related processing ECUs.
-While acknowledging this initial focus, the framework can be applicable to virtually any other use case that leverages MIPI CSI-2-based image sensors for machine vision applications.
+The initial release of the security framework focuses on securing long-reach wired in-vehicle network connections between MIPI CSI-2®-based image sensors and their related processing ECUs.
+While acknowledging this initial focus, the framework is also applicable to other use cases that leverages MIPI CSI-2-based image sensors for machine vision applications.

 Protecting Automotive CSI-2 Image Data from Cybersecurity Risks